skearnes/scripture-graph/docs/_drafts/suggesting-connections.md

 ### Verses with the same set of neighbors

-More than 1700 of these nonzero pairs actually share *all* of their neighbors.
+More than 1700 of the nonzero pairs actually share *all* of their neighbors.
 For example, Deut.
 5:17 and Matt.
 5:21 do not reference one another, but they both have connections to Mosiah 13:21, 3 Ne.
-12:21 and D&C 42:18.
+12:21, and D&C 42:18.

+The vast majority of these pairs share only a single neighbor.
+For instance, Deut.
+8:11 and 3 Ne.
+28:35 both have a single connection to Hel.
+12:2.
+Despite having high Jaccard similarity, these verses are not obviously related, and it makes sense to impose an additional constraint on the number of shared neighbors to avoid spurious connections.
+Using a minimum of two shared neighbors narrows the list to 34 suggested connections with perfect similarity.

+### Non-trivial cases

 ## Thus we see

-**Stay tuned for Part II of this post, where we will use machine learning to measure the textual similarity between verses and suggest new connections.**
+Stay tuned for Part II of this post, where we will use machine learning to measure the textual similarity between verses and suggest new connections.
+Importantly, this will be our first opportunity to "rescue" some of the singleton verses that have no connections to the rest of the Standard Works.

 {:.note}
 The code used for the analysis and figures in this post is available on